brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 # Revision History

-Since [@P4101R0], adding a little color, linked to [implementation](#implementation-experience) on compiler explorer, rebased wording.
+Since [@P4101R0], adding a little color, linked to [implementation](#implementation-experience) on compiler explorer, rebased wording and significantly reduced it.

 # Introduction